postgis/postgis-workshops/postgis-intro/sources/en/geography.rst

 Using Geography
 ---------------

 In order to load geometry data into a geography table, the geometry first needs to be projected into EPSG:4326 (longitude/latitude), then it needs to be changed into geography.
-The :command:`ST_Transform(geometry,srid)` function converts coordinates to geographics and the :command:`Geography(geometry)` function "casts" them from geometry to geography.
+The :command:`ST_Transform(geometry,srid)` function converts coordinates to geographics and the :command:`Geography(geometry)` function or the ``::geography`` suffix "casts" to geography.

 .. code-block:: sql

   CREATE TABLE nyc_subway_stations_geog AS
   SELECT
-    Geography(ST_Transform(geom,4326)) AS geog,
+    ST_Transform(geom,4326)::geography AS geog,
     name,
     routes
   FROM nyc_subway_stations;